-DOE/NNSA National Laboratories are eligible to submit applications (either as a lead organization or as a team member in a multi-institutional team) under this FOA and may be proposed as subrecipients under another organization's application.
+DOE/NNSA National Laboratories are eligible to submit applications (only as a team member in a multi-institutional team) under this FOA and may be proposed as subrecipients under another organization's application.
 If recommended for funding as a lead applicant, funding will be provided through the DOE Field-Work Proposal System and work will be conducted under the laboratory's contract with DOE.
 No administrative provisions of this FOA will apply to the laboratory or any laboratory subcontractor.
-If recommended for funding as a proposed subrecipient, the value of the proposed subaward will be removed from the prime applicant's award and will be provided to the laboratory through the DOE Field-Work Proposal System and work will be conducted under the laboratory contract with DOE.
+If recommended for funding as a proposed subrecipient, the value of the proposed subaward will be removed from the prime applicant's award and will be provided to the laboratory through the DOE Field-Work Proposal System and work will be conducted under the laboratory's contract with DOE.
 Additional instructions for securing authorization from the cognizant Contracting Officer are found in Section VIII of this FOA.